 You’re probably already familiar with American Express, even if its plastic isn’t currently in your wallet.
 If not, it’s a financial services company based out of New York City.
 The company is best known for issuing charge cards.
 The iconic green, gold, and platinum cards are only a small piece of what the company offers these days, however.

-One of American Express’s more unique products, available only to business credit card holders, is its working capital loan.
+One of American Express’s more unique products, available only to business credit cardholders, is its Working Capital Terms program.
 It fills an unusual niche in the short-term loan world, allowing borrowers to defer all payments for the life of the loan, paying it back in full at the end.